Leah9/screengrab/README.md

 To remove the older version if present run : pip uninstall fpdf To install the new version pip install fpdf2

+Required libraries
+* FPDF2
+* pyautogui
+* tkinter

+# Testing functionality
+## Please carry out the following to check the main functionality of the code.
+* The app needs to be able to capture a user selected area of the screen.
+* It needs to process all images into a pdf
+* Navigate here https://app.box.com/s/xtt0vzw90ocmhajgtp2sxo387kqy5ibn and use auto mode to capture the 3 pages and combine in to a pdf.
+* The above is easier in Edge full screen mode F11, zoom in / out to fit the page to the screen.

 ## Intended Purpose
 To grab a user defined area of the screen repeatedly and save images for later processing.